pelican-eggs/eggs/README.md

 ### Xonotic
 #### xonotic
 The [xonotic](http://www.xonotic.org/) official dedicated server.
-- Disk space needs to be
+- Disk space needs to be at least 1 gig for the full package.

 ## Bot Eggs
 ### Discord